-- Compliance with all applicable compliance rules, regulatory provisions applying to the various activities, as well as desk manuals and risk mandates where applicable, - Implementation of the recommendations issued by the supervisory and regulatory authorities and related remediation actions within the prescribed deadlines,
+- Compliance with all applicable compliance rules (rules of procedure, policies, standards, charters and procedures), regulatory provisions applying to the various activities, as well as desk manuals and risk mandates where applicable, - Implementation of the recommendations issued by the supervisory and regulatory authorities and related remediation actions within the prescribed deadlines,

-- Filling and validating the certificates of compliance according to the procedures defined by the Compliance department. - · On risks (market, credit, operational, liquidity, model): - Compliance with the rules provided for behavior in the face of risks, - Compliance with limits, ratios and other indicators used to monitor the risks, - Signature without delay of the risk mandates, - Compliance with the frameworks defining the authorizations to treat for market operations, the rules for credit authorizations, the conditions of validation and use of the models. - Implementation without delay of the action/ remediation plans decided in case of serious incidents/breaches.
+- Filling and validating the certificates of compliance according to the procedures defined by the Compliance department. - On risks (market, credit, operational, liquidity, model): - Compliance with the rules provided for behavior in the face of risks, - Compliance with limits, ratios, envelopes and other indicators used to monitor the risks, - Signature without delay of the risk mandates, - Compliance with the frameworks defining the authorizations to treat for market operations, the rules for credit authorizations, the conditions of validation and use of the models, - Implementation without delay of the action/ remediation plans decided in case of serious incidents/breaches.